 You can request our free patient education packet, which includes our booklet, Clinical Trials: Understanding How Pancreatic Cancer Clinical Trials Work.
 This booklet provides lists of questions to consider when thinking about enrolling in a clinical trial.

 Where are clinical trials located?

 Clinical trials are conducted by doctors and institutions (hospitals, academic medical centers, cancer centers, community hospitals) throughout the country.
 Depending on the trial, it may take place in one, two or several different cities.
-Patient Central Associates can help each patient locate the nearest suitable trial location.
+Patient Services Case Managers can help each patient locate the nearest suitable trial location.